 Conner Strong & Buckelew is a leading insurance, risk management and employee benefits brokerage and consulting firm.
 Founded in 1959, with offices in New Jersey, Pennsylvania, Delaware, and Florida, Conner Strong & Buckelew’s customized programs are designed to align with organizational goals and drive bottom-line growth, including in the areas of aviation, construction, construction wrap-ups, education, executive risk, healthcare, hospitality & gaming, life Science & technology, public entity and real estate.

-Saint Joseph's University’s Academy of Risk Management
+Saint Joseph's University’s Academy of Risk Management and Insurance

 Saint Joseph's University’s Academy of Risk Management and Insurance, housed within the Haub School of Business, seeks to promote and support the concept of risk management and insurance education.
 The Academy provides services to risk management and insurance students, including scholarship aid, recruiting, internships/cooperative education, counseling and placement.